PoliticalGraveyard.com

 Oliver, Jesse Scott See José de Olivares

 Oliver, John — of Johnson County, Ill.
-Delegate to Illinois state constitutional convention Johnson County, 1847.
+Delegate to Illinois state constitutional convention from Johnson County, 1847.
 Burial location unknown.

 Oliver, John III — also known as Jack Oliver — of St. Louis, Mo.
 Republican.
 Delegate to Republican National Convention from Missouri, 2008.
 Still living as of 2008.